How much does it cost to get certified as a Yoga Calm Youth Instructor?

 How long do I have access to your online courses, and can I retake an in-person course?

-Currently there is no time limit on when candidates have to complete their certification coursework and you can continue to access the online course material indefinitely.
-You can can also retake an online course in person or retake any Yoga Calm course for a $50 fee, space permitting.
+There is no time limit on when candidates have to complete their certification coursework and you can continue to access the online course material indefinitely.
+You can also retake an online course in person or retake any Yoga Calm course for a $50 fee, space permitting.
 Certified Youth Instructors may retake courses for free (not including lunches or lodging).

 Can I use my training and/or certification from another style/school of yoga toward any of the certification programs?